-At Bertoldo, Baker, Carter & Smith, our medical malpractice attorneys in Las Vegas, NV understand that emergency room visits can be a traumatic experience.
+At Bertoldo, Baker, Carter, Smith & Cullen, our medical malpractice attorneys in Las Vegas, NV understand that emergency room visits can be a traumatic experience.
 The wait times, the seemingly indifferent responses from the staff, starting with the check-in process through the actual assessment, can lend a cold, uncaring posture that jars patients into believing they are not receiving proper care.

 The truth is, emergency department personnel are trained to act with precision, using their medical education, experience, and instincts to maintain priorities throughout their shifts to ensure everyone receives the proper care – not compassion.
 The problem is, not everyone is getting the exceptional advice and quality care they need to ensure their ailments, complaints, and emergency medical needs are attended to properly.
 When the latter occurs, patients could be enduring emergency room negligence, also known as medical malpractice.